adrianjuhl/ansible-role-maven/README.md

       include_role:
         name: adrianjuhl.maven
       vars:
-        adrianjuhl__maven__maven_version: 3.8.7
+        adrianjuhl__maven__version: 3.8.7
 ```

-To install a particular version (that this role does not support without addition configuration), in addition to setting its alternatives priority and state
+To install a particular version (that this role does not support without addition configuration) such that the download is validated with a given checksum, in addition to setting its alternatives priority and state:

 ```
 - hosts: servers